USS Koiner: Vietnam crisis operations

+8-Jun-68 thru 22-Jun-68.

+The experience Koiner had gained during her patrols off the West Coast enabled the radar picket escort ship to contribute greatly to the surveillance tactics necessary to prevent the flow of supplies by sea to the Viet Cong.

 During 1966, Koiner was again deployed for further "Market Time" operations off Vietnam.
 A seven-month WestPac cruise began late in February.
 Between patrols, the ship visited Hong Kong; Bangkok; Manila; and Kaoshiung, Formosa.

-In late January 1967, Koiner participated in a gunfire mission after a brief in-port period in Japan.
+In late January 1967, Koiner participated in a gunfire mission after a brief in-port period in Yokosuka, Japan.
 She then resumed her regular duties.

 Final decommissioning

-Koiner was decommissioned at an unknown date in 1968.
-She was struck from the Navy List 23 September 1968 and sold for scrapping 3 September 1969.
+Koiner was decommissioned and struck from the Navy List 23 September 1968.
+She was sold for scrapping 3 September 1969.